MCT-master/mct-master.github.io/_posts/2020-11-15-team-c-ambisonic.md

    <img src="/assets/image/2020_11_16_joni_ambisonic_zoom.gif" alt="Should show picture..." title="" width="auto"/> <figcaption></figcaption>
 </figure>

+The idea creating a virtual meeting table in the Zoom, it allows us to choose where we sit in the room.
+In the meanwhile, it gives flexibility that we can move the other participants around.
+The further we move the participant, the less we can hear their voice.
+This is an idea of mimicking the real-life meeting situation.

 Finally, ambisonic is possible to create meaningful experience in Zoom in terms of our psychological needs.